 In connection with executing the Hagedorn Severance Agreement on December 11, 2013, Mr. J. Hagedorn became a party to the Hagedorn Noncompetition Agreement, pursuant to which Mr. J. Hagedorn has agreed to maintain the confidentiality of any "confidential information" (as that term is defined in the Hagedorn Noncompetition Agreement) of Scotts LLC and its affiliates and not to directly or indirectly disclose or reveal confidential information to any person or use confidential information for Mr. J. Hagedorn's own personal benefit or for the benefit of any person other than Scotts LLC and its affiliates.
 The Hagedorn Noncompetition Agreement also contains provisions that prevent Mr. J. Hagedorn from engaging in specified competitive and solicitation activities during his employment with Scotts LLC and its affiliates, and for an additional three years thereafter.
 As additional consideration for entering into the Hagedorn Severance Agreement, which incorporates the Hagedorn Noncompetition Agreement, Mr. J. Hagedorn is entitled to receive non-compete payments totaling \$3.6 million, payable in \$100,000 monthly installments over the three-year restrictive period.
-However, the non-compete payments are only payable in the following situations: (1) in the event Mr. J. Hagedorn's employment is terminated involuntarily without Cause; (2) in the event Mr. J. Hagedorn voluntarily terminates his employment without Good Reason, provided the Board notifies Mr. J. Hagedorn that it intends to enforce the restrictive covenants.
-Failure to abide by the terms of the Hagedorn Noncompetition Agreement will result in forfeiture of any remaining non-compete payments, if applicable, and the repayment of any prior non-compete payments received by Mr. J. Hagedorn pursuant to the terms of the Hagedorn Severance Agreement.
-Failure to abide by the terms of the Hagedorn Noncompetition Agreement will also result in forfeiture of any future payment under the EIP and will require Mr. J. Hagedorn to return to Scotts LLC any monies paid to him unde
+However, the non-compete payments are only payable in the following situations: (1) in the event Mr. J. Hagedorn's employment is terminated involuntarily without Cause; (2) in the event Mr. J. Hagedorn voluntarily terminates his employment with Good Reason; or (3) in the event Mr. J. Hagedorn voluntarily terminates his employment without Good Reason, provided the Board notifies Mr. J. Hagedorn that it intends to enforce the restrictive covenants.
+Failure to abide by the terms of the Hagedorn Noncompetition Agreement will result in forfeiture of any remaining non-compete payments, if applicable, and the repayment of any prior noncompete payments received by Mr. J. Hagedorn pursuant to the terms of the Hagedorn Severance Agreement.
+Failure to abide by the terms of the Hagedorn Noncompetition Agreement will also result in forfeiture of any future payment under the EIP and will require Mr. J. Hagedorn to return to Scotts LLC any monies paid to him under the EIP within the three years prior to breach.